Psyshadow/HCIclone/README.md

 - Questions to check knowledge

 ### Ideation Process
-The goal of the exercise session on **10/10/2019** was to hold a brainstorming session for collecting the ideas and various solution possibilities for the task at hand.
+The goal of the exercise session from **10/10/2019** was to hold a brainstorming session for collecting the ideas and various solution possibilities for the task at hand.
 These were then categorized into groups for all the subtasks, such as:
 - Platform Selection
 - Onboarding Experience and Content Structure
 - Progress and Reward Tracking